FridahKimathi/Water-Pump-Functionality-Prediction-in-Tanzania/README.md

 ## Conclusion
 ***
 The accuracy score of the model is 0.7937.
 That means that the model predicts the correct water pump functionality status 79.37% of the time.
-The most important features according to the final model are permit, public_meeting, district code, region code, water type and source class.
+The most important features according to the final model are amount_tsh, permit, public_meeting, district code, region code, water type and source class.
 This features can be presented to the stakeholders(the government of Tanzania), to help them improve the maintenance/repair operations of water pumps.

 ## Limitations
 ***